 Oh, good!
 I think it’s divided people, and quite rightly.
 Everyone comes to it with their own subjective opinion.
 I think cinephiles, people involved in film, critics, and people who know about movies have really taken to it.
 You can tell what an intelligent piece of work it is.
 There is a broad side of the cinema going public who just [find] it too challenging, and not that there’s anything wrong with them.
 I think they just want something different from it.

-I do think it takes more than one viewing to really take it all in, and the movie really requires you to stick with it.
+I do think it takes more than one viewing to take it all in.

 What’s also important for people to know is that it’s very faithful to the book.
 Not necessarily in the narrative or what’s incorporated, but in the tone.
 The tone of the book is incredibly arcane, difficult, obscure, and frustrating.
 When you read the novel, you never really know if Smiley knows more than you and if he’s discovered something you haven’t, and you never really understand that in the novel.
 The film mirrors that from the novel.
 For the people who haven’t read the novel, they’ll see it as being willfully difficult to follow.
 The fact is, that is the way the novel and the story was originally conceived.